This story has been updated. It was originally published on February 7, 2018.

 Whenever you’re composing an update, tap the audience selector button just under your name—it will probably say Friends, but it might have another label, depending on the default audience for your posts.
 Once you tap it, you can limit who will be able to see this update: Simply select More followed by Specific friends.
 This lets you hide your update from most people on Facebook while still adding to the News Feed of a few select contacts.

 No other social media app gives you the same level of control.
 However, Twitter and Instagram do let you choose between posting public messages and limiting your audience to only your confirmed followers.
 Boosting your privacy in this way does mean that you’ll have to specifically approve any new followers before they can see your posts, but it won’t affect your list of current followers.

-On Twitter, you can switch to a protected account by tapping your avatar on the top left, then choosing Settings and privacy, Privacy and Safety, and Protect your Tweets.
+On Twitter, you can switch to a protected account by tapping your avatar on the top left, then choosing Settings and privacy, Privacy and safety, Audience and tagging, and Protect your Tweets.

-To do the same on Instagram, tap the Profile icon (the single portrait silhouette) followed by the menu button (on Android, it’s three dots; on Instagram, it’s a cog icon) on the top right of the screen.
+To do the same on Instagram, tap the Profile icon (the single portrait silhouette) followed by the menu button in the top right corner of the screen, followed by Settings and Privacy.
 Then turn on the Private Account option.